Image Description Elements

 - btrfs_quota_groups=”true|false”:

-Boolean parameter to activate filesystem quotas if the filesystem is
+A boolean parameter to activate filesystem quotas if the filesystem is

-.
-By default quotas are inactive.- btrfs_root_is_snapshot=”true|false”:
+btrfs.
+By default, quotas are inactive.- btrfs_set_default_volume=”true|false”:

 - btrfs_root_is_readonly_snapshot=”true|false”:

-is also set to true.
-By default the root filesystem snapshot is writable.- compressed=”true|false”:
+btrfs_root_is_snapper_snapshotis also set to true.
+By default, the root filesystem snapshot is writable.- bootstrap_package=”package_name”:

 Specifies whether the image output file should be compressed or not.
-This option is only used for filesystem only images or for the
+This option is only used for filesystem-only images or for the

-types.- editbootconfig=”file_path”:
+pxeorcpiotypes.- editbootconfig=”file_path”:

 - editbootinstall=”file_path”: